Manage data ArcGIS Online

 Now that you've created multiple views to meet different viewing and editing requirements, you’ll add them to a map.
 You can test how the different views will work in practice and confirm that you set them up correctly.
 You’ll update data by adding and deleting features, noting the latest updates in applicable views.

-- On the top ribbon, click Content.
+1. On the ribbon, click Content.

 Note: